-ii.
-Offer suitable accommodation for the

-provision of at least one adult size

-occupied wheelchair.

-iii.
-Suitable hand grips designed to be

-clearly recognisable to aid in the access

-and egress of passengers.

-iv.
-Where the DAV/WAV is a Hackney

-Carriage a forward facing illuminated

-top sign permanently fixed to; or a

-built-in taxi sign as an integral part of

-the structure and operated by the taxi

-meter (The top sign does not have to

-display the words Chorley Borough

-Council)?

-٧. All vehicles will have 2 side passenger

-۷. doors to access the rear compartment

-of the vehicle.

-vi.
-All seats must be accessible by a clear

-vi. permanent opening of 400mm

-All wheelchair accessible vehicles will

-vii.
-Wheelsheir Associate Vichieles will be identified

-have provision for at least two Wheelchair Accessible Vehicles will be identified

-permanently fixed passenger seats in by use of a recognisable disability emblem on the

-the rear compartment of the vehicle. plate.

-viii.
-All vehicles will have been converted by

-a recognised coachbuilder / conversion

-company.

-ix.
-Any ancillary equipment shall be

-capable of being stored securely and

-safely

-х.
-All vehicles will be inspected and

-licensed at the discretion of the

-Council,

-- vehicles of Type 1 or 2 Disability Access

-ll display the appropriate disability

-blem in a prominent position on the

-icle.

-5. ication plates & livery: The publication of the vehicle licence expiry on

-- identification plate and livery shall the licence plate allows the public, other

-nain the property of the Council at all proprietors and enforcement officers to easily

-es.
-The Plate will display the expiry date see if the vehicle has a valid licence and reduces

-he vehicle licence and therefore must be the risk of unlicensed but plated vehicles being

-- laced at each renewal. used unlawfully.

-- licence plate shall be affixed to the

-icle by the proprietor at his own

-exp ense, in the following manner:-

-٠ at the rear of the vehicle, and

-• to the exterior of the vehicle, and

-• with the number facing to the rear, and

-• in a vertical plane, and

-• must be affixed by bolts or screws or

-other similar secure means as approved
+- Offer suitable accommodation for the provision of at least one adult size occupied wheelchair. - iii.
+Suitable hand grips designed to be clearly recognisable to aid in the access and egress of passengers. - iv.
+Where the DAV/WAV is a Hackney Carriage a forward facing illuminated top sign permanently fixed to; or a built-in taxi sign as an integral part of the structure and operated by the taxi meter (The top sign does not have to display the words Chorley Borough Council)? - v.
+All vehicles will have 2 side passenger doors to access the rear compartment of the vehicle. - vi.
+All seats must be accessible by a clear permanent opening of 400mm - vii.
+All wheelchair accessible vehicles will have provision for at least two permanently fixed passenger seats in the rear compartment of the vehicle. - viii.
+All vehicles will have been converted by a recognised coachbuilder / conversion company. - ix.
+Any ancillary equipment shall be capable of being stored securely and safely - x.
+All vehicles will be inspected and licensed at the discretion of the Council, - d) All vehicles of Type 1 or 2 Disability Access shall display the appropriate disability emblem in a prominent position on the vehicle.